onsi/migration-proposal/README.md

 - External
     - `CCBridge => BBS`
     - `Route-Emitter => BBS`
+    - `BBS => X` (`TaskCompletionCallback`)

 Versioning the API entails ensuring that these communication flows can happen even when the cluster is in a mixed state.
-Since most communication is of the form X => BBSwe are in pretty good shape and can focus on reasoning about versioning access to the BBS.
+Since most communication is of the form `X => BBS` we are in pretty good shape and can focus on reasoning about versioning access to the BBS.

-There are two exceptions which we will deal with here:
+There are three exceptions which we will deal with here:

 ##### `BBS => Rep` (`StopActualLRPInstance`)